udacity/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/lesson-4-ingesting-and-organizing-data-in-a-lakehouse/exercises/concept1-define-a-landing-zone-table-using-glue-console/README.md

 Sometimes, it is helpful to pass on the schema definition in git, to other co-workers, for example.
 The easiest way to pass on a schema is through DDL (Data Definition Language) SQL statements.
 Now that you've generated a table in glue, you can reverse engineer it, or generate the SQL statements.

-Under tables, click the three dots next to `customer_landing`, and click Generate table DDL:
+Under tables, click the three dots next to `customer_landing`, and click Generate table DDL.

+Save the script as `customer_landing.sql`.

+Copy the script and name it `customer_trusted.sql`.
+Modify the S3 location and table name.

+Run the `customer_trusted.sql` script to create the `customer_trusted` table.